 - Be a U.S citizen or a permanent resident with a visa or green card and SS number

-Like others, Medi-Share is not insurance but still worth nothing.
+Like other healthcare sharing ministries, Medi-Share is not insurance but still worth noting.
 Learn more about Medi-Share here.

 2. Samaritan Ministries